4wayhandshake/4wayhandshake.github.io/content/walkthrough/busqueda.md

     (root) /usr/bin/python3 /opt/scripts/system-checkup.py *
 ```

-> :thinking: Reviewing my notes, it looks `/opt/scripts` was also one of the directories containing a `.git` directory.
+> 🤔 Reviewing my notes, it looks `/opt/scripts` was also one of the directories containing a `.git` directory.

 Alright, let's try it out then:

 ![sudo sytem_checkup fail](sudo%20sytem_checkup%20fail.png)

-:expressionless: Oh, woops.
+😑 Oh, woops.
 Take a careful look at the last line of the output of `sudo -l`.
 There is an asterisk following the command.
 This means that I'll need some args:

 ![sudo sytem_checkup args](sudo%20sytem_checkup%20args.png)